cr3eperall/peanobar-clone/README.md

 ```

 # Build
-Before building you need to edit peanobar-clone/src/main/resources/application.properties.example with the context path, database url and credentials.
+Before building you need to edit src/main/resources/application.properties.example
+with the context path, database url, database credentials, website url and email credentials.
+Then rename it to application.properties
 ```sh
 cd peanobar-clone/
 ./mvnw clean install